One Summer afternoon in 2008, nine red-blooded heterosexual American men walked into the Oval Office in Milton, FL for lunch.

 This Panel made it clear that they weren’t concerned about ambiance or a five star dining experience.
 They’re committed to scoring the burger based on one criterion; TASTE.

-And so, what began as a disagreement between eight friends has become something much greater.
+And so, what began as a disagreement between nine friends has become much more.

-This Panel is quick to admit that they’re simply a group of everyday, ordinary guys- but their combined “expertise” has become the trusted stamp of approval when it comes to the Pensacola Burger experience.
+This Panel is a group of everyday, ordinary guys- but their combined “expertise” has become the trusted stamp of approval when it comes to the Pensacola Burger experience.